PinoNoir/super-design-system/CONTRIBUTING.md

 ---

-This is an **official library** of shared UI components for Stretto developers and used for internal app development.
+This is an **official library** of shared UI components for developers and used for internal app development.

 This library is open-sourced, and we encourage everyone to use and contribute into it.